+Upon the entering the house you find yourself in a huge entrance hall.
 There was an impressive staircase with some amazing paintings up the walls and across the ceiling.

 I did like how the rooms were not roped off enabling you to walk around the room freely.
 You could quite easily imagine yourself as staying or living at the house as you walked around the room.